-The FNHA is utilizing a from-the-ground-up planning approach to ensure that the priorities, goals and perspectives expressed by BC First Nations guide the plans and investments made regionally and provincially.
+The FNHA is utilizing a ground up planning approach to ensure that the priorities, goals and perspectives expressed by BC First Nations guide the plans and investments made regionally and provincially.
 This planning approach ensures that activities at all levels are complementary to and support one another and are consistent with the 7 Directives, our Operating Principles and other guiding elements.
 The intent is to create a more integrated health system based on logical, transparent and synchronized planning with clearly defined service standards at each level.

-The diagram on the facing page depicts the planning approach within the new First Nations health governance structure.
-Community Health and Wellness Plans will inform Regional Health and Wellness Plans, which in turn inform the FNHA's and other entities' plans.
+The diagram on the facing page depicts our planning approach.
+Community Health and Wellness Plans inform Regional Health and Wellness Plans, which in turn inform the FNHA Summary Service Plan and governance partner plans.